AlekhyaPajjuri/ternary/README.md

 #Ternary Programming Language
 Ternary is a programming language consisting of the ASCII characters 0, 1, and 2.
 It is based on the concepts of the *BF*, *Ook!*, and *P''* programming languages.
+It can be considered a trivial BF command substitution.

 **Hello World:**
 ```binary